 Based on the circular issued by the German Federal Ministry of Finance (BMF-Schreiben), dated May 24, 2013, reference number IV C 1-S2204/12/10003, as amended by the circular dated December 18, 2018 (reference number IV C 1 - S 2204/12/10003), in respect of the taxation of American Depositary Receipts, or ADRs, on domestic shares, or the ADR Tax Circular, for German tax purposes, the ADSs should represent a beneficial ownership interest in the underlying shares of BioNTech and qualify as ADRs for the purpose of the ADR Tax Circular.
 If the ADSs qualify as ADRs under the ADR Tax Circular, dividends will accordingly be attributable to holders of the ADSs for German tax purposes, and not to the legal owner of the ordinary shares (i.e., the financial institution on behalf of which the ordinary shares are stored at a domestic depository for the ADS holders).
-Furthermore, holders of the ADSs should, in light of the ADR Tax Circular, be treated as beneficial owners of the capital of BioNTech with respect to capital gains (see below in section "-German Taxation of Capital Gains of the U.S. Treaty Beneficiaries of the ADSs").
-However, investors should note that circulars published by the German tax authorities (including the ADR Tax Circular) are not, e.g., binding on German courts, including German tax courts, and it is unclear whether a German court would follow the ADR Tax Circular in determining the German tax treatment of the ADSs.
+Furthermore, holders of the ADSs should, in light of the ADR Tax Circular, be treated as beneficial owners of the capital of BioNTech and the subscription rights to new ordinary shares or new ADSs with respect to capital gains (see below in section "-German Taxation of Capital Gains of the U.S. Treaty Beneficiaries of the ADSs").
+However, investors should note that circulars published by the German tax authorities (including the ADR Tax Circular) are not, e.g., binding on German courts, including German tax courts, and it is unclear whether a German court would follow the ADR Tax Circular in determining the German tax treatment of the subscription rights to new ADSs or ADSs.
 For the purpose of this German tax section, it is assumed that the ADSs qualify as ADRs within the meaning of the ADR Tax Circular.